 An account fee is charged for providing and administrating the mortgage.
 It is payable on completion, however you can defer this fee until the end of your mortgage.

-Annual Percentage Rate.
+Annual Percentage Rate of Charge.
 The interest payable on what you've borrowed is added up along with other charges (e.g. product fees) and then expressed as an annual rate of charge.
-The APR helps you compare the true cost of borrowing, for example, across different mortgages and lenders.
-The APR takes into account all fees and charges applied to the mortgage as well as the monthly payments over the life of the mortgage.
+The APRC helps you compare the true cost of borrowing, for example, across different mortgages and lenders.
+The APRC takes into account all fees and charges applied to the mortgage as well as the monthly payments over the life of the mortgage.

 These are any mortgage payments that were due to be paid by you and are now overdue.